 TCastleButton.Caption and (assign here your event, in code)

-TCastleShape displays since shapes, like circles.
+TCastleShape displays since shapes, like circles and triangles.